SMZR 25x250 / N52 - magnetic separator with handle

 In addition to immense power, neodymium magnets have the following advantages:

-- Key role in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical equipment or other modern machines.
+- Key role in modern technologies – are utilized in HDD drives, electric motors, medical apparatus and other highly developed apparatuses.

 Disadvantages of neodymium magnets: